JOHNFLEURIMOND/BoardsCommissionsForm/README.md

           checked={checked}
         />
       </li>
-    ); }
+    );
-    ```
+  }```

-In this renderCommission() function I had to pass in props so you are able to use them. `Commission:Commission` is actually from a listen of boards and commission names we are fetching with Next.js to be used in this app.
+In this renderCommission() function I had to pass in deconstructed props so you are able to use them. `Commission:Commission` is actually from a listen of boards and commission names we are fetching with Next.js to be used in this app.
 So for each commission map I want to map it with a checkbox but with Formik has a component that helps with common array and list manipulation and it is called FieldArray.
 You can also iterate through an array of objects, by following a convention of object[index]property

 ```<FieldArray
   name="commissionIds"